PavanproJack/RosRangerRobot/README.md

 $  rosrun ranger_bot goal_handler
 ```

-Launching `goal_handler` node also helps us in tracking if the robot is tracking the calculated path or if it is lost/stuck by publishing the robot status on the ros-topic `/robot_status`.
+Launching `goal_handler` node also helps us in tracking if the robot is following the calculated path or if it is lost/stuck by publishing the robot status on the ros-topic `/robot_status`.
 Check this out by running the following on a sourced terminal.

 ```
 $ rostopic echo /robot_status
 ```

+## Note
+***Getting the robot to navigate with the custom local planner is still a work inProgress while different approaches are experimented.***

 ## References